-With this in mind, the more than 500 retired senior military leaders who comprise MISSION: READINESS are marking the end of the third school year in which-thanks to Congress' enactment of the Healthy, Hunger-Free Kids Act of 2010-millions of students are now eating healthier school meals with more whole grains, fruits, vegetables and lean proteins.
-This was also the first year in which candy and many other high-calorie, low-nutrient snacks and beverages in vending machines and elsewhere were replaced with healthier snacks and drinks.
+With this in mind, the more than 450 retired senior military leaders who comprise MISSION: READINESS are marking the start of the third school year in which-thanks to Congress' enactment of the Healthy, Hunger-Free Kids Act of 2010-millions of students are now eating healthier school meals with more whole grains, fruits, vegetables and lean proteins.
+This is also the first year in which candy and many other high-calorie, low-nutrient snacks and beverages in vending machines and elsewhere are being replaced with healthier snacks and drinks.